Plants we regret losing

 Acacia acuminata - Raspberry Jam Wattle

 Doesn’t the name Acacia acuminata, or Raspberry Jam Wattle, sound delicious?
 We planted one in October 2017, but it died during the severe winter of 2018.
-We have planted another one and hope to see this one flower.
+We have planted another one in January 2021 and hope to see this one flower.
 This plant forms a slender shrub to 5m high x 3m wide with long fine foliage and yellow rod flowers in spring.
 Supposed to be hardy and long lived but not, so far, in our garden.
 This plant is native to southwestern WA.

 Acacia aphylla - Leafless Rock Wattle

 We have tried to grow Acacia aphylla, or Leafless Rock Wattle, twice, in November 2008 and October 2015, but both died after two or three years.
 This plant has leafless spiny branches, yellow ball flowers and purplish-grey seed pods.
 This plant comes from WA and is listed as rare.
+We are trying another one, planted in a pot, in September 2023.

 Acacia chinchillensis